 In a virtual event, this is where the call-to-action comes in.
 If this is a fundraising event, then the call to action is an appeal to support the organization financially.

 But not every virtual event should be a fundraising event.
-We are wise provide engagement and educational opportunities for donors too.
+We are wise to provide engagement and educational opportunities for donors too.
 In those cases, the call to action may be to engage in a general behavior (e.g., start recycling, call your representative, reflect on your privilege) or to initiate a behavior specific to your organization (e.g., sign up for our newsletter, spread the word about our campaign, come to our next event).

 The event should be enjoyable.
-This is subjective, and the exact tactics to reach “enjoyment” will be differ depending on audience, context, and organization.
+This is subjective, and the exact tactics to reach “enjoyment” will differ depending on audience, context, and organization.
 What I recommend is that you tailor and incorporate three elements in your event to turn up the joy:

 • Make it multisensory: Think of ways to incorporate senses besides sight and sound.
 Some ideas can be found in Tip #5 of this article.